Maker

 I aim to be quiet and simply let my work speak for itself, allowing it to reveal an ethos – unpretentiously, holistically, and without self-ordination.

 I was born and raised in Montana.
 For what it’s worth, I have a B.S. in Forestry from the University of Montana.
 In my youth, I worked seasonally for the USDA Forest Service in Montana, Idaho, and Alaska counting trees and fighting wildfires.
 I’ve worked on vegetable farms in Ohio and Vermont and tried to milk cows in New Hampshire.
 I’ve had the good fortune of working for both a log builder and a timber-framer, long before the thought of striking out on my own was even a nudge.
 John & Nathan generously shared their knowledge of both craft and business with me.
-I hold myself forever in their debt.
+I rightly hold myself forever in their debt.

 Integrity, my full attention, & to listen, these are my simple offerings.
 I embrace tradition for guidance and precedence- it serves as map and anchor.
 As I once read or perhaps was told, “Tradition is not the worship of ashes, but the preservation of fire” (Gustav Mahler).
 I too am compelled to preserve the fire… and share its light.